saeid/SwiftyOverlay/README.md

 # SwiftyOverlay
-App Intro / instruction component to show data over app UI at run time and real-time!
+App Intro / Instruction component to show data over app UI at run time!
-Easy to use, Animated and customizable setup.
+Easy to use, Animated and Customizable.
-Show animated lines to the desire object with related details.

-Supported Components are : `UITabbarItem`s, `TableView`s, `TabbarView`s, all `UIView` controls and components!
+Supported Components are : `UITabbarItem`, `TableView`, `TabbarView`, all `UIView` controls and components!

 For demo project check [this repo](https://github.com/saeid/SwiftyGuideOverlay)